jooming02/portfolio-lovable/README.md

 yarn dev
 ```

+### 4. Done
-### 4. Open your browser and navigate to http://localhost:3000 to view the site.
+Open your browser and navigate to http://localhost:3000 to view the site.